HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 For 'plug and play' use install anaconda as your python and use spyder as I do.

+When you load data into this script, make sure that the columns are separated by tab stops.

 Executing this script opens a GUI with several buttons:

 #### TRS->PSD: